 To Promote the Ideals of Scouting

 The FDC began as a Boy Scout band but expanded into the hobby of Civil War reenacting at the 145th Anniversary of First Bull Run in 2006.
 The Corps continues to participate in numerous living history events, battle reenactments, veterans' ceremonies, scouting events, community festivals and parades. and are the official Field Music for the PA Reserve Battalion.
 They were featured in the August 2007 issue of Boys’ Life magazine participating in Gettysburg’s Remembrance Day Ceremonies.
 The FDC performed with the Music of the United State Volunteers (USV) for the 2009 rededication of the Lincoln Memorial in Wash.
 D.C. and the 150 Anniversary of the Grand Review in Wash.
 D.C.
 The Fife& Drum also pened the official kick-off ceremonies for 150th Anniversary of Civil War held in the State Capitol Rotunda.
 See our recent schedules (2008- present) are available under our 2016 Schedule at navagation bar on the left.

 The Corps provides group instruction in fife, drum or bugle.
 Practices have been held in maytown PA and the National Civil War Museum in Harrisburg.
-Members also participate in special instructional events such as the U.S. Army “Old Guard” Fife and Drum Corps Junior Workshop in Arlington VA and the National Civil War Field Music School in Lamberville N.J.
-Musical instruments, Civil War uniforms and equipment are provided by the FDC although some members own their own.
+Members also participate in special instructional events such as the U.S. Army “Old Guard” Fife and Drum Corps Junior Workshop in Arlington VA and the National Civil War Field Music School at Fort McHenry in Baltimore.
+Musical instruments, Civil War uniforms and camp equipment are provided by the FDC although some members own their own.